 Parents are encouraged to join such groups as the Parent Advisory Council and the School Council to help with support and direction.
-In addition, Administrative Chats are scheduled monthly to allow opportunities for discussions with the TMHS administrative team.
+In addition, Administrative Chats may be scheduled monthly to allow opportunities for discussions with the TMHS administrative team.
 We welcome your involvement.

-Please see the School Calendar on Page 9 for specific information on dates for Open House and Parent Conferences.
+Please see the School Calendar for specific information on dates for Open House and Parent Conferences.